mhdzy/SSLboard/README.md

 With `POST` calls, our service opens a bucket to the <GRP> specified in the command arguments (error on non-existent bucket), and then appends the message to the end of the bucket.
 On success, a success message will be returned, and on a non-existent group name, an new bucket will be created for that group, and the message will be posted.

 With `END` calls, our service removes the active username:token pairing from the database, effectively rendering the token associated with the user calling `END` inactive.
 Then the client will exit, and subsequent calls to the service using that un-authenticated token will be denied.
+The client will be able to log back in next time the client binary is executed.

 #### gRPC